|Position:||Associate AD/External Affairs/Chief Marketing Officer|

-Biggers, 40, duties at CU include overseeing marketing and promotions, the ticket office and all digital assets including CUBuffs.com.
-He also collaborates in the staging of special events, with Buffalo Sports Properties (BSP), BuffVision, as well as with the sports information department and the CU Foundation, the school's fund-raising arm.
+At Colorado, he oversees marketing and promotions, the ticket office and all digital assets including CUBuffs.com.
+He also collaborates in the staging of special events, coordinating efforts with Buffalo Sports Properties (BSP), BuffVision, the sports information department and the Buff Club.

-Prior to his current position, he was the Senior Vice President of Marketing and Communications for the New Orleans Hornets.
-He was hired by the Hornets in 2007 as the Vice President of Marketing and Communications, before being promoted the following year.
+Prior to coming to CU, he was the senior vice president of marketing and communications for the New Orleans Hornets.
+He was hired by the Hornets in 2007 as the vice president of marketing and communications, before being promoted the following year.
 Biggers oversaw the organization’s marketing, advertising, branding, creative services, events, game operations, media relations and broadcasting.

 Biggers' most demanding professional challenge undoubtedly came in "The Big Easy."
 In his first year in New Orleans, the Hornets set a club record for their time in New Orleans for most sellouts in a season (2007-08), and then broke that record the following season.
 But reaching and surpassing those marks was not easy.

 When the Hornets returned to New Orleans after a two-year displacement to Oklahoma City following Hurricane Katrina, the season ticket base was fewer than 5,000.
 Biggers spearheaded drives that took season ticket sales to over 10,000 in 2008-09 - the largest increase in the NBA.
 He received the Hornets' "Coach of The Year" award in 2009, an acknowledgement from the team's senior executive peers given to the organizational leader who best exemplifies his/her team's mission and values.